CS/SE 3010: Android Application Development

 Office hours: see here

-- Understand how to use the Android SDK and related tools to develop modern applications for phones and tablets.
+- Use the Android SDK and related tools to develop modern applications for phones and tablets.

-- Understand how to design and implement a functional graphical user interface suitable for a mobile application.
+- Design and implement a functional graphical user interface suitable for a mobile application.

-- Understand the software architectural and design patterns necessary to develop sophisticated mobile applications.
+- Implement the software architectural and design patterns necessary to develop sophisticated mobile applications.

 There is one required text for this course, available from the campus bookstore or online:

-You may use the computers in the Smith Computer Center.
+Outside of class, you may use the computers in the Smith open computer lab.
 There will also be lab assistants in this lab.
-Not all assistants will be qualified to assist with this course.
+Keep in mind that not all lab assistants will be qualified to assist with this course.

-The computers provided within the CIT lab facilities have all necessary software installed and configured as required for the course.
-Students may use personal computers to complete course assignments, however, this will require several software components to be correctly installed and configured.
-While this will not be covered in class, students may request individual help from the instructor.
+The computers provided within the Smith lab facilities have all necessary software installed and configured as required for the course.
+Personal computers will require several software components to be correctly installed and configured.
+While this may not be covered in class, students may request individual help from the instructor.

 This course has an accompanying website.
-You are responsible for staying apprised of updates to the website.
-Grades will be posted to Canvas, which is available here: http://canvas.dixie.edu
+You are responsible for staying apprised of updates to the website, including assingment materials and related resources.

 Assignments and Exams

 The student is responsible for reading the material in the textbook.
-A reading schedule is provided with the class schedule on the course website.
 The student is expected to read the material before the class in which it is discussed.
 The book also includes material beyond what we will discuss in lecture, which you are encouraged to study on your own.
 Feel free to bring questions from the reading to lectures or to office hours.

 In addition, students will be expected to find and reference online documentation and examples to assist with the completion of assignments.
 Additional reading resources can be recommended upon request.

 A series of programming projects will be assigned throughout the course.
-Assignments are due at 11:59pm on the date specified in the schedule.
+Assignments are due at 11:59pm on the date specified in Canvas.
 See below for the course late work policy.